top of page

 Community Affirmation

-God is compassionate . . . all the time!
+God sighs for us . . . all the time!

 All the time . . .
-God is compassionate!
+God sighs for us!

 Service and Fellowship Opportunities